bau-sec/ansible-openvpn-hardened/README.md

 Connect to the VPN before running the playbook.
 For example, to create a client named `cool_client` use

     ansible-playbook playbooks/add_clients.yml -e clients_to_add=cool_client

+### Advanced - Adding clients using a CSR

+Clients can also be added using a certificate signing request, CSR.
+This is useful if you intend to use keys generated and stored in a TPM.
+Generating the CSR will depend on your hardware, OS, TPM software, etc. If you're interested in this feature, you can probably figure this out (though [`.travis.yml`](.travis.yml) has an example of generating a CSR with *openssl*).
+This [blog post](https://qistoph.blogspot.nl/2015/12/tpm-authentication-in-openvpn-and-putty.html) shows how to create private key stored in a TPM and generate a CSR on Windows.

+The variable `csr_path` specifies the local path to the CSR. `cn` specifies the common name specified when the CSR was created.

+    ansible-playbook -e "csr_path=~/test.csr cn=test@domain.com" playbooks/add_clients.yml

+This will generate the client's signed certificate and put it in `fetched_creds/[server ip]/[cn]/` as well as a nearly complete `.ovpn` client configuration file.
+You'll need to add references to or embed your private key and signed certificate.
+This will vary based on how your private key is stored.
+If your following the guide in the blog post mentioned above you'd do this using the OpenVPN option `cryptoapicert`.

 ## Revoke client access